The Memorial Grant Program for First Responders

 - if there is no surviving spouse or common law partner, a surviving child or children divided in equal amounts; or

 - if there is no surviving child, a surviving parent or parents divided in equal amounts; or

-- if there is no surviving parent, surviving brothers and sisters divided in equal amounts; or
+- if there is no surviving parent, surviving siblings divided in equal amounts; or

-- if there are no surviving brothers and sisters, the deceased's estate.
+- if there are no surviving siblings, the surviving beneficiary(ies) of the deceased's estate.